Dipenkar24/Dipenkar24/README.md

 ## Domain Experience
-** Director General of Foreign Trade (Ministry of Commerce and Industry led by Central Government)** -I have gained extensive domain experience while working with the Director General of Foreign Trade (DGFT), a central government body under the Ministry of Commerce and Industry, during my tenure at Tata Consultancy Services.
+** Director General of Foreign Trade (Ministry of Commerce and Industry led by Central Government)**
+- I have gained extensive domain experience while working with the Director General of Foreign Trade (DGFT), a central government body under the Ministry of Commerce and Industry, during my tenure at Tata Consultancy Services.
 - DGFT plays a critical role in formulating and regulating India’s foreign trade policies, ensuring the smooth functioning of import-export businesses and fostering economic growth of India.
 - Service Design Team Contribution:
 As part of the service design team, I played a key role in transforming DGFT’s operations from manual and outdated systems to a modernized, cutting-edge website.
 This platform enables seamless licensing processes and efficient management of India's import and export activities.